-Bloomberg is another one of my favorite apps for investing for the iPad because they have a ton of great news articles.
-If you like reading Bloomberg's website (or enjoy getting the magazine), you'll enjoy the free content on this app.
+Bloomberg is another one of my favorite investing apps for the iPad because they have a ton of great news articles.
+If you like reading Bloomberg’s website (or enjoy getting the magazine), you’ll enjoy the free content on this app.

 The Bloomberg app also has a lot of charts and financial data for stocks, and you can track your portfolio as well.
-Finally, Bloomberg will push important news articles to you as alerts if you choose to.
+Finally, Bloomberg will push important news articles to you as alerts if you choose to receive them.

 Download: Bloomberg for iPad

 StockTouch is an investing iPad app that provides a heat map of the stock market, and shows you which companies are moving up in price with green, and down in price with red.
 You can also zoom and view sectors and the market as a whole.

 If you’re just getting your first iPad, this is a fun little app that can show you the power of the iPad.
 However, other than looking pretty (which it really does), this is much more helpful for you than just looks.

 Now that you have an iPad, you will inevitably start wanting to move all of your finances to the cloud.
 I know that I did.
 It is so easy and convenient to look at all of your accounts in one place while you’re on the go.
 That’s why I ditched Quicken and started going with Personal Capital.

 Personal Capital is a free money management program that downloads all of your banking and investment transactions into one place and then presents them to you in an easy-to-read format.

 Just sign up here at Personal Capital, and then download the free iPad app.